fredrikNordvallForsberg/CS410-21/installation-win.md

 This short guide will help you get Agda 2.6.2 running on a Windows 10 machine.

 1\.
 Get the [Haskell Platform](https://www.haskell.org/platform/windows.html) and follow the instructions.
 You can use the minimal installer for this class.
-Note that you will need an administrave PowerShell prompt when installing Chocolatey.
+Note that you will need an administrator PowerShell prompt when installing Chocolatey.

 2\.
 Run
 ```